 Occurred: February 2021

-However, researchers and digital rights activists note that emotion recognition technologies tend to be intrusive, can be misused, and may be biased against people with darker skins.
+However, a February 2021 CNN report cited researchers and activists noting that emotion recognition technologies are often intrusive, can be misused, and may be biased against people with darker skins.
 They also struggle to identify more complex emotions such as enthusiasm or anxiety.

-And as the Financial Times notes, research into emotion recognition systems suggests that while they might be able to decode facial expressions much of the time, what a person is really feeling or thinking, or what they plan to do next, may be different.
+A May 2021 Financial Times article noted that research into emotion recognition systems suggested that while they might be able to decode facial expressions much of the time, what a person is really feeling or thinking, or what they plan to do next, may be quite different.

 Operator: True Light College